alexandrainst/danlp/docs/docs/tasks/pos.md

 The code for training can be found on Flairs GitHub, and the following parameters are set:
 `learning_rate=1`, `mini_batch_size=32`, `max_epochs=150`, `hidden_size=256`.

 The flair pos tagger can be used by loading  it with the  `load_flair_pos_model` method.
-Please note that the text should be tokenized before hand, this can for example be done using spacy.
+Please note that the text should be tokenized before hand, this can for example be done using spaCy.

 ```python
 from danlp.models import load_flair_pos_model